sadmurshid/Arduino/README.md

 # Arduino
-I'm fond of Line following robot and this repository is wholly contain of Line following arduino bot code.
+I'm fond of Line following robot and this repository is wholly contain of arduino bot code.